maxtoroq/maxtoroq.github.io/_posts/2019-01-27-the-ultimate-aspnet-project.md

 The Web Site references each class library.
 When the solution is built, the Web Site *becomes* a precompiled site.
 No need for a publish step.
 And since the Web Site itself has no code, it doesn't need to reference the DotNetCompilerPlatform package.

-When you split your precompiled site to several projects, you can update and deploy sections of your site without having to redeploy everything. **No marker files, no `.compiled` files, only assemblies**.
+When you split your precompiled site into several projects, you can update and deploy sections of your site without having to redeploy everything. **No marker files, no `.compiled` files, only assemblies**.
 That's a huge win.

 [ExtensionlessUrlModule]: https://github.com/maxtoroq/XCST-a/blob/67a987c/src/Xcst.AspNet.Compilation/ExtensionlessUrlModule.cs